THE NISSENBAUM LAW GROUP IS AVAILABLE TO SERVE AS CLEARANCE COUNSEL FOR FILM AND TELEVISION PRODUCTIONS

 graphic

-Our Firm can Provide Pre and Post Film and Television Production Clearances and Releases to Address Potential Claims of Infringement
+Our Firm’s Lawyers Focus on Intellectual Property and can Provide Pre and Post Film and Television Production Copyright, Trademark and Contract Clearances and Releases to Address Potential Claims of Infringement.

 [Please note that the Nissenbaum Law Group does not serve as an entertainment agency, nor does it shop its clients for production or distribution deals.]

 The very nature of film and television production creates the possibility of infringing—albeit, inadvertently—on the intellectual property rights of others.
-The images, music and even dialogue are meant to tell a story that engages the audience.
-One aspect of doing so is including familiar trademarks, copyrights and even branding, such as logos and product names, in the final version of the film or television show.
+This includes, copyright, trademark, contractual rights and other legal protections.
+The general need for this stems from the fact that film images, music and even dialogue are meant to tell a story that engages the audience.
+One aspect of doing so is to include familiar trademarks, copyrights and even branding, such as logos and product names, in the final version of the film or television show.
 Infringement can take many forms and indeed, be completely unintentional.
 A film or television show’s story can violate a literary work’s copyright; a series of notes can just happen to echo a protected musical composition; the use of a digital platform related to a film or television show can incorporate intellectual rights from a virtual work.

 The Nissenbaum Law Group has experience serving as clearance counsel regarding all aspects of film production.
+It is available to do so in New Jersey, New York, Pennsylvania, Texas and other states (in accordance with the multi-jurisdiction rules).
 The firm can review both the pre-production—scripts, storyboards, artwork, locations, soundtracks and such—as well as perform a post-production review of the rough and final cuts of the film or television show itself.
-It can handle these engagements in most of the United States, including all states in which it has offices—New York, New Jersey, Pennsylvania and Texas—and other states consistent with the multi-jurisdictional rules.
+It can handle these engagements in most of the United States, including all states in which it has offices—New York, New Jersey, Pennsylvania and Texas—and others consistent with the multi-jurisdictional rules.
+Accordingly, the firm has an unusually large breadth of potential client coverage: from Austin to Dallas, from Philadelphia to Pittsburgh, from Manhattan to Brooklyn, from Newark to Hackensack.
+In all these places and more, the Nissenbaum Law Group is available to serve the need for film coverage legal services.

 The Firm is available to act as clearance counsel regarding a wide range of matters relating to film or television production, such as